 Unused ostomy supplies that are donated to our group are available free of charge to those in need.
 To use this service, please contact Laura Vadman at 425-503-0436 to discuss with her if the supplies you need are available in the Supply Closet.
 They must be picked up by the individual in Kirkland.
 WE DO NOT OFFER DELIVERY BY MAIL OR OTHER MODES OF TRANSPORTATION.

 We love getting donations for our Supply Closet.
 Your donations help many ostomates in need of supplies who either do not have insurance or just need help between receiving supplies from the healthcare company they use.
 We do, however, ask you to please follow the guidelines listed below:

 1. We can only accept ostomy barriers/wafers and one piece and 2 piece pouches.
 We are not accepting urostomy supplies at this time.

 2. Please check to make sure they are not outdated.
 Shelf life is 5 years.
 Check the date on the boxes for the expiration date.
 ConvaTec has their date in code and listed as a “Lot” number.
 Explanation of how to determine the expiration is as follows: The first number is the year it was manufactured.
 The first letter is the month of the year.
 For example: A is January, B is February, C is March and so on so that L would be December.
 The product has a 5 year shelf life so just add 5 years to the first number and that gives you the expiration year of that particular product.

-3. Items need to be in their original boxes or in plastic bags.
+3. Items need to be in their original boxes.